Askuno API.

 OpenAI-compatible LLM gateway API.
 Use covered credits to pursue bounty work without an upfront subscription.

 Askuno routes LLM requests through the configured OpenAI-compatible gateway.
 OpenClaw is the intended backend route, and fallback providers can be selected when configured.
-Sign up first, issue an account token, then keep work funded through activated Askuno bounty work.
-Paid credit top-ups are deprecated.
+You can start with a covered API token, then keep work funded through Askuno-managed bounty work.
+A private-review X-402 credit top-up path is available when explicitly enabled for a testnet or approved payment target.
 When call-proof signing is configured, responses can include an Ed25519 call proof for independent verification.

 System endpoints (no auth)